Seneca-BSA/bsa/docs/ses250/lab7.md

     > |...||||
     >
     > **Lab Question 5:** Comment on the mathematic relationship between the number of paperclips lifted (force of an electromagnet and the magnetic field).
+    >
-    > **Lab Question 6: (Post-Lab)** Plot both magnetic field and force vs the number of paperclips lifted then calculate the coefficient for the trend line.
-Does it agree with the nature of the mathematic relationship?
+    > **Lab Question 6: (Post-Lab)** Plot both magnetic field (y-axis) and force (y-axis) vs the number of paperclips lifted (x-axis) then calculate the coefficient for the trend line.
+Does it agree with the nature (linear, exponential, etc.) of the mathematic relationship?

 Once you've completed all the above steps, ask the lab professor or instructor over and demostrate you've completed the lab and written down all your observation.
 You might be asked to explain some of the concepts you've learned in this lab.